WATCH: Epic scenes as Huddersfield Town secure their Premier League status at Chelsea

 'We Are Staying Up!' was the cry from the Stamford Bridge away end as Huddersfield Town claimed the vital point against Chelsea to see them secure Premier League football for another season.

-It was another nerve-jangling backs-to-the-wall performance from David Wagner side who threw bodies on the line and gave everything for the cause in the 1-1 draw.
+It was another nerve-jangling backs-to-the-wall performance from David Wagner's side who threw bodies on the line and gave everything for the cause in the 1-1 draw.

 And the sold-out away section was with them every step of the way, as they flocked down to the Capital on subsidised coaches courtesy of the club's main sponsor OPE Sports.